 Deer Resistant Yards and Gardens

 Fencing is another way of protecting the garden or plants you prize.
 It has to be tall...deer can leap short fences with a single bound.
 A four foot fence is just a mere bounce for deer.
 A six to eight foot fence will afford more protection for prized flowers or that vegetable garden you've put so much time and effort into growing.
-Click for more information on fence.

-• Plant shrubs and flowers that are more deer resistant
+• Plant shrubs and flowers that are more deer resistant - most herbs are safe as well as fuzzy leafed plantings like lambs ear.

 • Offer the deer alternative feeding sources